DefProc/TweetUpdater/readme.txt

 To Upgrade:

-* Deactivate TweetUpdater first, *before* copying the new files across.
+Either upgrade automatically from your admin pages.
+Or if upgrading manually: deactivate TweetUpdater *before* copying the new files across; then enable when completed.

 * You will keep your settings when you upgrade from version 3.x and above
 * TweetUpdater will remain linked to your Twitter account when you upgrade from version 3.x or above.

 Requirements:

+* php cURL

 TweetUpdater uses the php cURL module to retrieve external short URLs and to contact Twitter.
 Your server will need to have cURL installed and activated for TweetUpdater to function.
 For most hosting providers, it will be installed already.
 Check `<?php phpinfo() ?>` if you're